-The most commonly used fabrics for water resistant backpacks are nylon, cotton, and polyester.
+The most commonly used fabrics for water-resistant backpacks are nylon, cotton, and polyester.
 The fibers in the material are woven tightly to provide some resistance to water molecules passing through.
 The thickness of their fibers is expressed in denier.
-Generally, a heavy duty nylon such as 800D will be more resistant to water than something like 200D nylon.
+Generally, heavy-duty nylon such as 800D will be more resistant to water than something like 200D nylon.
 However, this may not always be true.
-A very high denier nylon might have thicker fibers but bigger gaps.
+Very high denier nylon might have thicker fibers but bigger gaps.

 If the water pressure on the fabric is high enough, water will make its way through the material.
 Therefore, a coating or backing made of polyvinyl chloride (PVC), thermoplastic elastomers (TPE), or polyurethane (PU) is added.
 Sometimes Teflon or wax coatings are also used.
 These coatings make the water bead up on the surface which can roll off easily.
 However, over time the coating gets worn off.

 How the backpack is constructed is also very important for water resistance.
 If you check the seams, you might find stitching and needle holes through which water can get in.
 A common method to fortify these areas of the backpack is to seal them with silicon.
 Another way is to use seam taping.
 However, both of these can eventually get damaged or broken down.
 In most cases, they can last for a couple of years or so.

 You should be careful of products that are marketed as “made with waterproof materials”.
 While the statement may be true, all the waterproof material in the world won’t make a difference if the backpack is constructed using traditional methods such as stitching and has normal zippers.
 So in reality, these bags are not waterproof but water-resistant.